ethhub-io/ethhub/questions-about-ethereum/is-ethereum-over-1tb-in-size.md

 * Keep all historical blocks on disk
 * Keep the most recent state and prunes ancient states

 There is often much confusion around if a pruned Ethereum node (above) is a full node and the answer is yes.
-A lot of confusion comes from the fact that Bitcoin nodes leave no choice and [prune blocks by default](https://bitcoin.stackexchange.com/questions/37496/how-can-i-run-bitcoind-in-pruning-mode/37497#37497), so it's often not recognized that this occurs.
-The node configuration above is the same as a full Bitcoin node.
+A lot of confusion comes from the fact that Ethereum nodes never remove old blocks where as Bitcoin nodes in prune mode leave no choice but to [remove old blocks](https://bitcoin.stackexchange.com/questions/37496/how-can-i-run-bitcoind-in-pruning-mode/37497#37497).

 Pruning ancient blocks is fine as they are not necessary to most users.
 If you are looking to run a block explorer or do deep analysis on the blockchain, then you could [run an archive node](https://docs.ethhub.io/using-ethereum/running-an-ethereum-node#archive-nodes) with no pruning to get them.